(0 | 0 Reviews)

 Tips & Secrets

-• Maintain a very high flame while sautéing vegetables specifically to prevent them from becoming soft and watery.
+• Maintain a very high flame while sautéing vegetables to prevent them from becoming soft and watery.

-• Add a teaspoon of tomato ketchup if you prefer a slightly sweet balance to the professional-grade heat.
+• Add a teaspoon of tomato ketchup if you prefer a slightly sweet balance to the heat.

-• Use a splash of cornstarch slurry if you want a more professional-grade 'dry' coating on the parotta.
+• Use a splash of cornstarch slurry if you want a more 'dry' coating on the parotta.

 Nutritional Information(Per 1 plate (250g))